KIBM: Early years

+Cochise Radio Partners

-Journal Broadcast Group sold the station to Cochise Radio Partners in 2007, and the intention was for KOMJ's studios to be relocated.
+The Journal Broadcast Group sold the station to Cochise Radio Partners in 2007, and the intention was for KOMJ's studios to be relocated.
 But on August 1, 2013, an FCC agent attempted to inspect the studios of KOMJ.
-The on-file address, 10714 Mockingbird Drive, is the studio for Journal's television station, KMTV-TV and their then-radio sisters, and had never been changed, despite Cochise's full relocation of the station; Journal did not lease a studio out to Cochise as part of the sale.
+The on-file address, 10714 Mockingbird Drive, is the studio for Journal's television station, KMTV-TV and their then-radio sisters, and had never been changed, despite Cochise's full relocation of the station.
+Journal did not lease a studio out to Cochise as part of the sale.
 Less than a year later, in March 2014, the FCC fined Cochise $17,000, citing with KOMJ's failure to maintain access to their public file (which Journal also did not have on hand) as part of the studio address violation.

 On October 17, 2014, Cochise announced the sale of KOMJ to Walnut Radio, LLC for $450,000.
 The sale between Cochise and Walnut closed on January 2, 2015.
 Five days later, the station dropped the middle of the road music from its format for adult standards, classic hits, and oldies.

+Boomer Radio

 At exactly 6:00 p.m. on January 7, "Boomer 1490" (a nod to baby boomers, its core demographic) was officially launched with a live listening party at Gorat's Steakhouse in Omaha.
 The first song played under the new Boomer format was "Good Vibrations" by The Beach Boys.
 In June of that year, long time radio legend Dave Wingert became the new Morning Show host.
 In May 2016, an FM translator was added on 104.1 FM, giving the station an AM/FM combo.
 The station is now known as "Boomer Radio."

-The call letters were changed to KOBM on December 11, 2018.
-On April 1, 2019, the station changed call letters to KIBM, with the KOBM call letters moving to 1420 AM (the former KOTK).
+The call sign was changed to KOBM on December 11, 2018.
+On April 1, 2019, the station changed its call sign to KIBM, with the KOBM call sign moving to 1420 AM (the former KOTK).